Solidarity to achieve stability: Benchmark analysis

 \begin{example} Consider a sharing rule reflecting a situation in which an agent has priority over the rest of the agents.
-Moreover, she has a satiation level of $k$ units of the endowment, while the rest of the society never satiates.
-Then, $F$ allocates the first $k$ units of the endowment of any coalition to this prioritized agent (if she is in the coalition), while the remaining units of the endowment (if left) are shared equally among the other agents within the coalition.
+Moreover, she receives in each non-singleton coalition at most $k$ units of the endowment, while this bound does not apply for the other agents.
+Then, $F$ allocates the first $k$ units of the endowment of any coalition to this agent (if she is in the coalition), while the remaining units of the endowment (if any are left) are shared equally among the other agents within the coalition.
 If the prioritized agent is not in the coalition, the rule simply imposes equal sharing of the endowment among all coalition members.